guillaumeblaquiere/eventsync/README.md

 ### Sample and logs

-At startup, the app summarize the configuration in the logs.
-Checks them out!
+At startup, the app summarizes the configuration in the logs.
+Check them out!

 Here a sample configuration